cgutiguti/Bounce/README.md

 * ability to login via spotify and integrate with Spotify API/SDK
 * ability to create an account and link it to your spotify?
-* ability to take a picture with the camera and make it the playlist cover image or user profile picture
+* ability to take a picture with the camera and make it your user profile picture
-* search for artists and tracks
+* search for artists/tracks
 * view stats for artists
     * name
     * popularity